-As at today, in order to transfer to List A, Barbados, Cyprus, Israel, Malta, Oman, the Republic of Korea and Romania, each of which currently meets conditions (i) and (ii), would also have to meet conditions (iii) and (iv); Croatia, The Bahamas and Trinidad and Tobago, each of which currently meets condition (ii), would also have to meet conditions (i), (iii) and (iv).
+&lt;sup>11 As at today, in order to transfer to List A, Barbados, Cyprus, Israel, Malta, Oman, the Republic of Korea and Romania, each of which currently meets conditions (i) and (ii), would also have to meet conditions (iii) and (iv); Croatia, The Bahamas and Trinidad and Tobago, each of which currently meets condition (ii), would also have to meet conditions (i), (iii) and (iv).

-As at today, in order to transfer to List B, Angola and Ecuador, each of which currently meets conditions (i) and (ii), would also have to meet condition (iii).
+&lt;sup>12 As at today, in order to transfer to List B, Angola and Ecuador, each of which currently meets conditions (i) and (ii), would also have to meet condition (iii).

-- (ii) Redistributing some seats and allocating them to List C for the benefit of low-income countries and potential or major contributors, with a view to encouraging such Member States to contribute to IFAD's resources. - 36.
+- 35. The need to review the criteria for participation in replenishment consultations was highlighted.
+For this purpose, members agreed to work on two proposals that focused on ensuring the participation of a wider range of countries, while working within the current number of seats in the replenishment consultations to ensure effective discussions, namely: - Making the participation of non-contributing Member States in the consultation conditional on their eligibility for highly concessional or blend lending terms, and their ability to promote programmes of particular interest to IFAD (as determined by IFAD); and - (ii) Redistributing some seats and allocating them to List C for the benefit of lowincome countries and potential or major contributors, with a view to encouraging such Member States to contribute to IFAD's resources. - 36.
 In light of the above proposals, List A and List B jointly offered four replenishment seats to List C for the benefit of LICs and potential or major contributors, starting with IFAD11 consultations.
-This would allow a further four seats for List C one for each sub-List and a potential floating seat for List C to allocate to the country that they decide will either contribute more to the replenishment or present the need for IFAD's work as a LIC. - Representation on the Executive Board and way forward - 37.
-The Working Group expressed divergent views on how to enhance List C's under-representation on IFAD's Executive Board, as highlighted in paragraph 33.
-In particular, List B was not ready to pass on one of their Board seats to List C on the basis of voting shares, while List A was ready to consider proposals in the Consultant's report linked to voting shares, but not to support an expansion of the Executive Board. - 38.
+This would allow a further four seats for List C one for each sub-List and a potential floating seat for List C to allocate to the country that they decide will either contribute more to the replenishment or present the need for IFAD's work as a LIC. - 37.
+However, the Working Group considered that this matter required further analysis and development of proposals across all Lists before agreement could be reached, also in light of the discussions which were still pending on representation in IFAD's governing bodies.

+Representation on the Executive Board and way forward

+- 38. The Working Group expressed divergent views on how to enhance List C's underrepresentation on IFAD's Executive Board, as highlighted in paragraph 33.
+In particular, List B was not ready to pass on one of their Board seats to List C on the basis of voting shares, while List A was ready to consider proposals in the Consultant's report linked to voting shares, but not to support an expansion of the Executive Board. - 39.
 After discussing the matter extensively, there was no agreement on Executive Board representation and therefore the Working Group agreed to recommend keeping the current distribution of Board seats among the new Lists unchanged from the current allocation of Board seats among the current Lists, while waiting for changes in List membership based on the agreed definitions of Lists.
 It was agreed, however, that an assessment of the number of Board seats, should be carried out by the Secretariat in light of any transfers that may have taken place and the evolving voting power of each List and should be provided to the Membership for review prior to the beginning of the IFAD12 replenishment consultations for further discussion at that time.
 This process could be conducted subject to Governing Council approval.